Taking a moment..

 signature

-Shortly after their wedding, Melanie was diagnosed with cancer.
+Shortly after their Interfaith wedding, Melanie was diagnosed with cancer.

 She is young, vibrant, and beautiful, and she and Jason should have just begun their carefree happy life together, getting to know each other and experiencing life as a married couple.
 But instead, they were thrust into a life of challenges neither of them could ever have predicted, and traveling a very scary road ahead.